 - Look after your legs and they’ll look after you: stretch all the big muscle groups after each ride and treat them to the odd massage

 - Don’t neglect core muscle strength – smaller core muscles can relieve much bigger limb muscles of surprisingly large loads

 The scope of this article is limited to some of the more common overuse injuries, so if you’ve sustained an acute injury or experience sudden pain, or if your symptoms don’t improve with this very general advice, please seek appropriate qualified medical help.

 The four main areas of knee pain for cyclists

-There are four areas of knee pain: anterior, posterior, medial/lateral and illiotibial band syndrome.
+There are four areas of knee pain: anterior, posterior, medial/lateral and iliotibial band syndrome.
 Let’s look at each of those in turn.

 Area 1: Anterior knee pain

-The large quadriceps muscles attach to the shin bone via the patella, so the forces of pedalling are transmitted across the patello-femoral joint whenever we bend our knees, essentially squashing it back against the thigh bone.
+The large quadricep muscles attach to the shin bone via the patella, so the forces of pedalling are transmitted across the patello-femoral joint whenever we bend our knees, essentially squashing it back against the thigh bone.